sharathgopinath/microservice-kubernetes-demo/README.md

 ```
 > kubectl apply -f mssql-deployment-local.yaml
 ```
-You can check if the mssql-service is running withe below command, alternatively you can check the status of all services on the web dashboard
+You can check if the mssql-service is running with the below command, alternatively you can check the status of all services on the web dashboard
 ```
 > kubectl get services
 ```